 Historical Activity.
 Enduro Sponsor has estimated the development of the proved undeveloped reserves attributable to the Underlying Properties based on historical activity and known current development plans of the Third Party Operators.
 In 2008, 2009 and 2010, 150 gross (27.2 net) wells, 49 gross (3.1 net) wells, and 66 gross (11.9 net) wells, respectively, were drilled on the Underlying Properties.
-In 2011, 47 gross (15.3 net) wells have been drilled or proposed and approved for drilling by Enduro Sponsor as of June 2011.
-Enduro Sponsor has a good working relationship with its Third Party Operators and has discussed future drilling and development plans with them.
+In 2011, 47 gross (15.3 net) wells have been drilled or proposed and approved for drilling by Enduro Sponsor has a good working relationship with its Third Party Operators and has discussed future drilling and development plans with them.